 Q: I'm looking into filing for bankruptcy, and I read that debts "in the nature of support" for children can't be discharged.
 What does this mean?

 A: When filing for Chapter 13 bankruptcy or Chapter 7 bankruptcy, debts "in the nature of support" cannot be discharged.
 Debts "in the nature of support" for a child are basically any debts you incurred that relate to your child's welfare and upbringing, other than unpaid child support payments owed.
 For example, if you have medical bills for care that your child received, you will not be able to wipe those out in bankruptcy.

 As you can see, a parent's obligation to pay child support is enduring and cannot be wiped away by filing a bankruptcy.
 That being said, if a parent finds themselves in a difficult financial situation, it's always possible for the court to go back and modify any child support order.
-However, when seeking enforcement or modification of a child support order, you want to make sure that you're getting the best legal advice.
 You can speak with a skilled family law attorney near you today and even receive a free case review.